aaparab/coursera-deep-learning-specialization/notes_courses_1_2_3.md

 |      Both     |              |     15%     |     30%    |                                                      |
 |    Neither    |              |      1%     |     2%     |                                                      |

-This is assuming very low Bayes error, i.e., with best available or human score.Otherwise consider Train error - Bayes error.
+This is assuming very low Bayes error, i.e., with best available or human score.Otherwise consider (Train error - Bayes error).

 Assumption: Both training set and test set are from the same distribution.

-- Bias-Variance tradeoff: Used to exist in pre-Deep Learning days.
+- **Bias-Variance tradeoff**: Used to exist in pre-Deep Learning days.
 But now, using bigger network and getting more data can help in reducing both - bias and variance.
 So no longer a trade-off.
 One reason why Deep Learning has taken off for supervised learning.
 [Video reference](https://www.coursera.org/learn/deep-neural-network/lecture/ZBkx4/basic-recipe-for-machine-learning)

 - Why not regularize the bias term?
 In practice there are many input parameters and hidden nodes so not adding the regularization to _one_ of the terms (intercept `b`) shouldn't affect the overall training.
 [Video reference](https://www.coursera.org/learn/deep-neural-network/lecture/Srsrc/regularization)